Amansdfg/Amansdfg/Readme.md

 ### 👨‍💻 About Me

-I hold a Bachelor’s degree in Information Systems and have experience working with a range of technologies in both backend and frontend development.
-I’m dedicated to expanding my skills and embracing new challenges, especially as I explore React.js and its ecosystem.
+Good day!
+My name is Aman Kalabay, and I’m a motivated Java developer with a strong background in backend and frontend development.
+I hold a Bachelor’s degree in Information Systems and have worked on projects like Chatgram, showcasing my skills in Java and web technologies.
+I’m passionate about technology and continuously seek to expand my knowledge and skills.
+I am eager to learn and contribute to projects in the field of programming.

 ### 🎓 Education